skghprofile/Configuring-App-Locker/Chapters/Chapter1_CreatingAppLockerSnapIn.md

 ![Microsoft Management Console AppLocker new window](/Images/AL-img09.png)

-8. From here, I wanted to save the snap-in AppLocker shortcut to my desktop for easy access so I clicked the "Desktop" button on the left side of the "Save As" window and renamed the .msc file to "AppLockerSnapIn.msc" and clicked the "Save" button to create the shortcut.
+8. From here, I wanted to save the snap-in AppLocker shortcut to my desktop for easy access, so I clicked the "Desktop" button on the left side of the "Save As" window and renamed the .msc file to "AppLockerSnapIn.msc" and clicked the "Save" button to create the shortcut.

 ![Microsoft Management Console AppLocker Save As... window](/Images/AL-img10.png)